User Manual

 2.2 QR Code Check Button

-QRcodeLab - online qr generator - qr code check buttonThis button widget performs a readability check of your QR code with the current parameters and scaling.
-An emoticon will display the result, positive (green) or negative (red).
+QRcodeLab - online qr generator - qr code check buttonThis button widget performs a scan test of your QR code using the current parameters and scaling.
+After a few seconds, a large emoticon shows the result: positive (green), negative (red) or neutral (grey) if the scan test was cancelled.

-Depending on the size of your image and QR code, this check can take a while (progress bar widget while working, stop button to interrupt the check process).
+Depending on the size of your image and QR code, this check may take a while.
+A progress bar will be visible on the screen as work is in progress.
+Use the Stop button to interrupt the process.

 3 Left Panel